khaidarovs/slackbot/README.md

 Each feature is described in more detail below

 # ITER2 - Activity Warnings
-The goal of this iteration is to complete the activity warnings feature.
+The iteration finalized the activity warnings feature.
 This encompasses the following<br>
 1. Scheduling messages to send
 2. Firebase support for multiple channels <br>